 - San Joaquin County Office of Education on Thursday, April 27, 2017

 Please e-mail STEM@cde.ca.gov with any questions about these events.

 The California Science Standards includes this chapter, which is subtitled: "All Standards, All Students: Making the Next Generation Science Standards Accessible to All Students."
 It provides a wealth of research and case studies to support professional learning to create instructional shifts to enable all students to be college and career ready.
 One case study addresses classroom issues for girls in STEM (PDF).

 Teachers, administrators, specialists, expanded learning leaders, families, and the broader school community need the support of one another in order to best serve all students.
 This professional learning document provides case studies and guidelines to provide instruction that is sensitive to the needs of individual students and leverages their particular assets.
-One chapter is devoted to girls and gender equity in science education.
+Chapter 10, page 27 is devoted to girls and gender equity in science education.

 External Resources for Engaging Girls in STEM

 Building a STEM Pipeline for Girls and Women

 The American Association of University Women is committed to encouraging women and girls to pursue STEM fields.
 They provide summer camps and conferences to engage girls in STEM activities, provide fellowships and scholarships for young women in STEM programs in college, and advocate on a statewide and national level for policies that increase access to STEM education for women and girls.